What is The Property Ombudsman?

 Before asking the Ombudsman to consider your complaint, you should write to the Agent to tell them why you are unhappy, set out the act or omission you believe has occurred, and let them know what you’d like them to do to resolve the issue.

 You should also follow up any phone or face-to-face conversations in writing, making a note of the date, time and who you spoke to.
 Be sure to keep copies of all correspondence with the Agent so you can use it as evidence if you need to.

 To refer your complaint to the Ombudsman, you need to complete and sign a TPO complaints form and send it along with supporting documentation, including copies of your complaint letters and the Agent’s final viewpoint letter.

 The Ombudsman will contact you if it needs further information and to inform you whether your complaint has been accepted for review.

-Choosing to sell through a regulated property buying company means that you’ll receive the highest standard of care throughout your house sale, and ensures that you can resolve any disputes through a redress scheme.
+Choosing to sell through a regulated cash house buyer means that you’ll receive the highest standard of care throughout your house sale, and ensures that you can resolve any disputes through a redress scheme.
 Good Move are proud members of the Property Ombudsman and are regulated by the NAPB and the Royal Institution of Chartered Surveyors.
 If you’re looking to sell your house fast, contact our experienced professionals at Good Move today.